EHDS Logical Information Models

 Once more, is it FHIR or not?

-In order to model actual data exchange these logical data models need to be realised as dedicated FHIR Implementation Guides.
-While logical models are all derived from the FHIR Base resource, actual data exchange is based on various FHIR resources that correspond to the content of the logical models.
-In order to ensure consistency between logical data models and FHIR profiles, mappings are created in every FHIR implementation guide.
+In order to implement actual data exchange, these models need to be realised as dedicated HL7 FHIR implementation guides.
+While models are all derived from the FHIR Base resource, actual data exchange is based on various FHIR resources that correspond to the content of the logical models.
+In order to ensure consistency between models and FHIR profiles, mappings are created in every FHIR implementation guide.

 Read more about HL7 FHIR logical models